Strawberry: In art, literature and culture

 The Roman poet Ovid wrote that in the past Golden Age, people had lived on wild fruits such as mountain strawberries.
+(Note: The garden strawberry arose by hybridisation in the eighteenth century, so classical and medieval mentions of the fruit refer to wild strawberries.)
 Virgil wrote in his Eclogues that "Ye who cull flowers and low-growing strawberries, / Away from here lads; a chill snake lurks in the grass", and his imagery was taken up by medieval and early modern writers, the snake beneath the strawberry standing for dangerous literature, or beautiful but unfaithful women, or eventually any risky pleasure.
 In this vein, Shakespeare's King Richard III asks for a dish of strawberries while feigning friendship to his enemy; while in Othello, Iago shows Desdemona's handkerchief "spotted with strawberries", implying she has been unfaithful and hinting at Iago's own devious plans.

-The strawberry is found in Italian, Flemish, and German art, and in English miniatures.
+The wild strawberry is found in Italian, Flemish, and German art, and in English miniatures.
 In medieval depictions, the strawberry often appears in the Virgin Mary's garden, while in the Madonna of the Strawberries, she is seated on a strawberry bed and garlanded with strawberry leaves.

 In the work of the late medieval painter Hieronymus Bosch, strawberries feature in The Garden of Earthly Delights amongst "frolicking nude figures".
 Fray Jose de Siguenza described the painting as embodying the strawberry as a symbol of the ephemerality of earthly joys.
 More recently, scholars have seen the symbolism entirely differently: Clément Wertheim-Aymes believed it meant the blessed souls' benefit from religion; Pater Gerlach supposed it meant spiritual love; and Laurinda Dixon asserted it was part of an allegory of death and resurrection.
 By the late 20th century, the strawberry (and the raspberry) had become "traditional symbols of the mouth and female sexuality".